Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 To add resourcs to projects tap on the **Add resources** button and search available resources by name.
 One or many resources can be added to the project at the same time.

-All users that connets to this project from their Tella apps will see a Resources card available and they can dowload this Resource to their encrypted container.
+All users that connets to this project from their Tella apps will see a Resources card available and they can download this Resource to their encrypted container.

 Tella Web does not keep track of any information about resources downloads.